 “Enough with the outfit check, Dom!”
 I said with a laugh.

 Dom cracked a smile.
 “Sorry.
 It’s a habit.”

-I was blundering blindly through the locker rooms, hoping to find Madam Hooch, a person in Gryffindor Quidditch robes, or a giant, neon, light-up sign that could point me in the direction of my six new team members.
-Right when I was about to give up, go out to the pitch, and practice on my own; I spied a flash of scarlet robes spin around a corner at the other end of the corridor.
-Target, locked.
+Anyway, after Dom finished her outfit critique, I sped off to my first ever Quidditch practice!
+Unfortunately, Al Potter hadn’t told me the exact location of the practice and was nowhere to be found at breakfast, so I found myself blundering blindly through the locker rooms, hoping to find Madam Hooch, a person in Gryffindor Quidditch robes, or a giant, neon, light-up sign that could point me in the direction of my six new team members.
+Right when I was about to give up, go out to the pitch, and practice on my own; I spied a flash of scarlet Gryffindor Quidditch robes spinning around a corner at the other end of the corridor.
 I broke into a run.

 “What?” he asked.

 “I’m Ella Levine,” I panted, sticking out my hand to be polite, mostly because this guy had about a foot on me (which is saying something since I’m 5’6”), so I figured manners would be a good idea.
 “I’m the new Seeker.”